astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 pinch as tilt left.
-The outbound side still goes vertical at $R_S$, but the inbound side does not (see GR texts such as {cite}`Carroll04` or {cite}`Schutz85` for more details.  {cite}`Lucid15` also has a very clear explanation with useful figures.).
+The outbound side still goes vertical at $R_S$, but the inbound side does not (see GR texts such as {cite}`Carroll04` or {cite}`Schutz85` for more details.  {cite}`Lucid15` also has a very clear explanation with useful figures.
+Finally, {cite}`Carroll22` explains this for the layperson as well.).
 The conclusion remains the
 same: the futures of all events along the event horizon lie inside that horizon.
 It is not possible for a real object to return to larger radii once it has crossed that line.